-Prototyping and Printing your Smart Solution
+Prototyping and Printing Your Smart Solutions

-Technically, Additive Manufacturing can refer to any process where a product is created by building something up, such as molding, but it typically refers to 3D printing.
+Technically, additive manufacturing can refer to any process where a product is created by building something up, such as molding, but it typically refers to 3D printing.
 3D printing is an innovative technology that lets you create a physical object from a digital model.

 Instead of machining or “subtracting” material to form an object – much like how a sculptor cuts away clay – 3D printing adds layer upon layer of material to build an object.
 Product designers and engineers upload a digital (CAD) file to a 3D printer, which then prints a solid 3D object.